archielugtu/CardTrick/README.md

 # rchi-card-trick
-An application that can guess the card that the person picked...
+An application that can guess the randomly chosen card, a person picks